In 1959, the Troy City Commission appointed a ten-member Library Committee to investigate the possibility of a library for Troy.

 In fall 1982, construction on the library expansion began, which built the circulation, and adult services area.
 The new expansion opened to the public in spring 1985.

-Throughout its 60 years, the Troy Public Library has grown to meet the all the information needs of Troy's residents.
+Throughout its 60 years, the Troy Public Library has grown to meet all the information needs of Troy's residents.
 In doing so, the Troy Library is recognized as an important community resource.

 1996 Troy Public Library offers free Internet access to patrons.